lumiastream/Lumia-SDK-Java/README.md

 # Events

-Events are broadcasted by Lumia Stream to each connected client when an action occurs inside Lumia Stream.
+Events are broadcast by Lumia Stream to each connected client when an action occurs inside Lumia Stream.

 These events range from the app state being changed, raw chat messages, chat commands, alerts and much more.